Solve nonnegative least-squares constraint problem

 [m,n] = size(C); [x,resnorm,residual,exitflag,output,lambda_lsqlin] = ... lsqlin(C,d,-eye(n,n),zeros(n,1));

-except that lambda = -lambda_lsqlin.ineqlin
+except that lambda = -lambda_lsqlin.ineqlin.

-For problems greater than order 20, lsqlin
+For problems greater than order 20, lsqlin might

-be faster than lsqnonneg
+be faster than lsqnonneg; otherwise lsqnonneg is

 generally more efficient.